orientechnologies/orientdb-docs/SQL-Methods.md

 ### .asLong()
 Transforms the field into a Long type.
+To know more about it, look at [Managing Dates](Managing-Dates.md).

 Syntax: ```<value>.asLong()```